NATURALIST JIM CONRAD

 You can download books written during various of Jim's naturalizing trips here.

 Since 2005 Jim has wandered a bit, bartering labor of various kinds for lodging, in the process depositing onto the Internet information about nature in California's Sierra Nevadas, Oregon's Siskiyou Mountains, Kentucky's Bluegrass Region, the southern slope of southwestern Texas's Edwards Plateau, and the Mexican states of Yucatán, Querétaro, and Chiapas At this time Jim is fairly settled in, serving as naturalist-in residence, living in a thatch-roofed hut on the grounds of Hacienda Chichen adjacent to the Maya ruins of Chichén Itzá in central Yucatán, México.
-If you can imagine hosting him for a few weeks or months in a peaceful place with interesting plants and animals, in exchange for services such as teaching or painting houses, drop him a line.

 Jim issues a Naturalist Newsletter about the plants and animals he meets.
 You can access them on the Web.

 You can write to Jim by clicking here.